 S.No.
-Course Outcome ourse Outcome Program Outcome Program S pecific Ou tcome Statement PO1 PO2 PO3 PO4 PO5 PSO1 PSO2 PSO3 PSO4 PSO5 CO1 Students will be able to identify managerial issues such as how to set up advertising objectives & budgeting methods.
+Course Outcome Program Outcome Program Specific Outcome Statement PO1 PO2 PO3 PO4 PO5 PSO1 PSO2 PSO3 PSO4 PSO5 CO1 Students will be able to identify managerial issues such as how to set up advertising objectives & budgeting methods.
 2 2 1 3 2 CO2 Students will be able to analyze the creative strategies used in advertising campaign.
 1 1 2 1 CO3 They can work on applying basic principles in designing advertising programs for any product/brand.
 2 1 1 CO4 Students will be able to demonstrate various sales promotion techniques (Pull & push) & their advantages/disadvantage s.
 2 2 1 1 CO5 Students will be able to apply various research techniques to measure effectiveness of advertising & sales promotion.
 1 2 1 2